 That Trump was aware of the need to preserve such presidential records is clear from several sources.
-He was repeatedly advised by White House personnel - including his chiefs of staff and White House counsels- that he could not destroy presidential records and had an obligation by law to preserve them.258
+He was repeatedly advised by White House personnel - including his chiefs of staff and White House counsels- that he could not destroy presidential records and had an obligation by law to preserve them.294

 Trump's awareness of this rule was evidenced by his reaction to Nancy Pelosi ripping up a copy of Trump's presidential address to Congress: "I thought it was a terrible thing when she ripped up the speech.
 First of all, it's an official document.
 You're not allowed - it's illegal what she did.
 She broke the law...
-And actually very illegal, what she did."259 In making allegations that his former National Security Adviser "took classified" information, Trump stated, "it's so important, whether it's knowingly or unknowingly, but in his case, it was knowingly."260
+And actually very illegal, what she did."
+In making allegations that his former National Security Adviser "took classified" information, Trump stated, "it's so important, whether it's knowingly or unknowingly, but in his case, it was knowingly."
+296

-And former White House counsel Eric Herschmann specifically advised Trump about the applicability of the law to his not returning government records to the Government.
+And former White House counsel Eric Herschmann specifically advised Trump about the applicability of the law to his not returning government records to the government.
 Herschmann "warned [the former president] late last year that Mr. Trump could face legal liability if he did not return government materials he had taken with him when he left office, three people familiar with the matter said. ...
-Herschmann, sought to impress upon Mr. Trump the seriousness of the issue and the potential for investigations and legal exposure if he did not return the documents, particularly any classified material, the people said."261 https://www.washingtonpost.com/politics/2022/02/05/trump-ripping-documents/.
-259 Remarks by President Trump Before Marine One Departure (Feb.
-7, 2020), https://trumpwhitehouse.archives.gov/briefings-statements/remarks-president-trump-marine-one-departure-82/.
+Herschmann, sought to impress upon Mr. Trump the seriousness of the issue and the potential for investigations and legal exposure if he did not return the documents, particularly any classified material, the people said."297